Determinant-Based Error Bounds for CUR Matrix Approximation: Oversampling and Volume Sampling: Main results for general matrices

 \end{proof}

 It then follows from Lemma 1 that: \begin{corollary} Let $M\in \R^{m,n}$ be a given matrix.
 Then

 \end{corollary}

 The corollary provides some idea of how increasing the $r$ may reduce the error.
 But there is still this factor $k+1$ in the error bound for the Frobenius norm.
-It can be shown that this factor is tight.
-However, there are examples for which the CUR approximation is close to the best rank $k$ approximation.
+This factor is known to be tight; see~\cite{deshpande2006matrix}.